Consensys/doc.rollups/docs/index.md

 ---
-title: Sumo rollups
+title: ConsenSys Rollups
 ---

-# Sumo rollup framework
+# ConsenSys Rollups

-## What is Sumo?
+## What is ConsenSys Rollups?

-Sumo is a framework for implementing multiple types of rollups for the Ethereum blockchain.
+ConsenSys Rollups is a framework for implementing multiple types of rollups for the Ethereum blockchain.
 Rollups are layer 2 scaling solutions that improve the scalability of Ethereum networks by performing mass transaction validation off-chain.
-Sumo supports any EVM-based protocol, including Proof of Work (PoW) and Proof of Authority (PoA) protocols.
+ConsenSys Rollups supports any EVM-based protocol, including Proof of Work (PoW) and Proof of Authority (PoA) protocols.

-Sumo currently implements Consensus rollups.
-Support for two additional types of rollups (ZK-Rollups and Optimistic Rollups) will be added later.
+ConsenSys Rollups currently implements Consensus-rollups and ZK-rollups, with support for an additional type of rollup (Optimistic-rollups) being added later.

 ![Architecture](Images/Sumo-rollup-overview.png)

-Sumo introduces a centralized actor called an Operator which consists of a Manager and Engine.
+ConsenSys Rollups introduces a centralized actor called an Operator which consists of a Manager and Engine.
 The operator receives and executes transactions, manages the state, and submits batch transactions to the Ethereum network.